School of Education and Human Sciences Code

 - Chairs

 - The Committee shall be chaired by a faculty member elected by the Committee.
-The chair shall be appointed according to the SOE Code.
+The chair shall be appointed according to the School Code.

 - Jurisdiction and Authority.
 CAPC shall have plenary jurisdiction over all decisions related to graduate and undergraduate programs, including the following:

 - Jurisdiction and Authority.
-The Committee shall have jurisdiction over decisions related to the undergraduate teacher education programs, including but not limited to the specific functions set out in Article III, Section F.5 below.
+The Committee shall have jurisdiction over decisions related to undergraduate and graduate educator preparation programs, including but not limited to the specific functions set out in number 5 below.

 - Relationship with Dean and Departments.
-The Dean and the Dean’s administrative representatives and the chairs of each department may request the Committee to consider any proposals related to the Committee’s jurisdiction, including proposals to add to, amend, delete from, or otherwise affect those matters within the Committee’s jurisdiction as set out in E.1 above.
+The Dean and the Dean’s administrative representatives and the chairs of each department may request the Committee to consider any proposals related to the Committee’s jurisdiction, including proposals to add to, amend, delete from, or otherwise affect those matters within the Committee’s jurisdiction.

 - Membership.
-The Committee shall consist of eight tenure-track faculty members and two undergraduate students.
-The NCATE coordinator and the Assessment Coordinator will serve as ex-officio members of the committee.
+The Committee shall consist of eight faculty members from the School of Education and Human Sciences, a faculty member representative from Music Education and Visual Art Education, the Director of the Professional Development Schools Alliance, and two students, one graduate and one undergraduate.
+The CAEP coordinator and the Assessment Coordinator will serve as ex-officio members of the committee.
 The Department of Curriculum and Teaching shall appoint three faculty members, the Special Education Department shall appoint two faculty members, and the other three departments shall appoint one faculty member each.
-The committee will also have a representative from Art Education, Music Education, UKanTeach, and the PDS program.
+Student representatives shall be selected by the Administrative Council.
 The Associate Dean for Teacher Education and Undergraduate Programs shall serve as the non-voting Chair of the Committee and shall serve as the liaison to CAPC.

 - Terms of Membership.
-SOE faculty members shall serve for terms of three (3) years.
-Student representatives, as well as the representatives from Art, Music, PDS, and UKanTeach, shall serve one-year terms, which may be renewable.
+SOEHS faculty members shall serve for terms of three (3) years.
+Student representatives, as well as the representatives from Music, PDS, and Visual Arts, shall serve one-year terms, which may be renewable.

 - Specific Functions.
 The Committee shall:

-- Review and take such action as the Committee determines to be appropriate with respect to all proposals, whether initiated by a department of the Dean, to create, amend, or eliminate any teacher education program, including majors or concentrations within existing programs;
+- Review and take such action as the Committee determines to be appropriate with respect to all proposals, whether initiated by a department of the Dean, to create, amend, or eliminate any educator preparation program, including majors, minors, concentrations, or endorsement only options within existing programs;

-- Review and take such action as the Committee determines to be appropriate regarding all proposals for new teacher education undergraduate courses and changes to existing courses, including changes in title, description, and prerequisites prior to submission to the CAPC;
+- Review and take such action as the Committee determines to be appropriate regarding all proposals for new teacher education undergraduate courses, new educator preparation graduate courses, and changes to existing courses, including changes in title, description, and prerequisites prior to submission to the CAPC;

-- Review and take such action as the Committee determines to be appropriate regarding all department and School-wide required teacher education undergraduate courses;
+- Review and take such action as the Committee determines to be appropriate regarding all department and School-wide required teacher education undergraduate courses and educator preparation graduate courses;

-- Establish policies and procedures for monitoring the quality of teacher education undergraduate programs and their compliance with University and School requirements and standards;
+- Establish policies and procedures for monitoring the quality of educator preparation programs and their compliance with University and School requirements and standards;

 - Consult with the Teacher Education Advisory Council on programs matters;